Iliotibial Band Syndrome FAQs

 You should feel your calf muscles working at the back of your lower leg.

-It can be more effective, with less risk of irritation to stretch the surrounding muscles, which the iliotibial band inserts into, such as the quadriceps, gluteals, hamstrings, hip flexor, and calf.
-Each stretch should be held statically for 45 seconds and repeated 3-6 times per day.
+It is more effective and with less risk of irritation to stretch the surrounding muscles.
+The iliotibial band inserts into, the quadriceps, gluteals, hamstrings, hip flexor, and calf.

 Standing on one leg, reach to hold your affected leg by the ankle.
 Push your hip forward, your knee backward and try to pull your ankle as close to your buttock as you can, to feel a comfortable stretch along the front of your thigh.